 tomato seed germination.

 If the air is too humid, then the soil will stay too wet, especially if you over water the seed tray.
-This can lead to damping off, which occurs when mold or other pathogens affect seeds or seedlings.
+This often leads to damping off, which occurs when mold or other pathogens affect seeds or seedlings.

-If you find that you have trouble keeping the air and soil humid enough, you do have some options.
+If you find that you have trouble maintaining soil moisture and humidity, you do have some options.
 One option is to use a humidity dome.

 For more information, check out my article on humidity domes.